-Chief Judge Phipps returned to Albany, Georgia in 1971 to join the general law practice of C.B.
+After law school, Judge Phipps returned to Albany, Georgia to join the law practice of C.B.
 King.
 The firm emphasized civil rights litigation, including school desegregation, voting rights, jury discrimination, student rights, police brutality and discriminatory employment practices.
-From 1983 to 1995, Chief Judge Phipps engaged in the solo practice of law.
+From 1983 to 1995, Judge Phipps engaged in the solo practice of law.

-Chief Judge Phipps served for eight years as part–time Magistrate and Associate Judge of the Dougherty County State Court.
-He served as judge of the Dougherty County Juvenile Court for seven years.
-Governor Zell Miller appointed him Judge of the Dougherty Circuit Superior Court in 1995, and after being elected to a four–year term he served in that court until Governor Roy Barnes appointed him to the Court of Appeals of Georgia in July 1999.
-He has been elected statewide to serve three six–year terms on the Court of Appeals.
+Judge Phipps served for eight years as part-time Magistrate and Associate Judge of the Dougherty County State Court.
+He served as Judge of the Dougherty County Juvenile Court for seven years.
+Governor Zell Miller appointed him Judge of the Dougherty Circuit Superior Court in 1995, and after being elected to a four-year term he served in that court until Governor Roy Barnes appointed him to the Court of Appeals of Georgia in July 1999.
+He has been elected statewide to serve three six-year terms on the Court of Appeals.
 In 2010 he became a Presiding Judge of the Court and on July 1, 2013 he became the Chief Judge of the Court of Appeals from July 2013 through June 2015.